 Gettysburg College's Health and Counseling Center offers a variety of services at affordable costs for students on campus, including:

 STD Diagnosis & Treatment

 The Health Center also offers a comprehensive list of women's health, men's health, and sexual health resources.
 To learn more about common health issues specific to college-aged students, check out the links on this page.

-Women's Leadership Development Opportunities on Campus
+Women's Leadership Development Opportunities at Gettysburg College

 Eisenhower Institute's Women in Leadership program